thusted/thusted.github.io/README.md

 # React_Portfolio
 ## Description
 This is an online portfolio made to showcase my web development and interactive art work.
-Made with Materialize framework.
+Made with React and Materialize.

-Link to Deployed Page:
+Link to Deployed Page: https://thusted.github.io/

 ## Table of Contents
 * [Description](#Description)